silakilicoglu/Time-Series-and-Sequence-Learning/README.md

 ![Institution](https://img.shields.io/badge/Institution-Linköping%20University-blue)

 ## Overview
-This repository contains lab projects for the graduate-level course **Time Series and Sequence Learning**.
+This repository contains lab projects for the graduate-level course **Time Series and Sequence Learning** at Linköping University.
 The course focuses on state-of-the-art methods for working with sequential data, including its exploration, transformation, modeling, and evaluation.

 ---